AdhamAbouaita/StockPredictor/README.md

 - Save the interactive charts as .html files into a folder on your desktop called "charts".
 - Display the forecast in your default web browser.

-The "noregressors.py" script is the same except it does not use any regressors (MACD, RSI, or market sentiment).
 ---

 ## Dependencies